-Florence Blamed For Four More Deaths As 'Unheard Of Amounts Of Water' Keep Flowing
+Florence Blamed For 4 More Deaths As 'Unheard Of Amounts Of Water' Keep Flowing

 Florence may have concluded its crawl over the Carolinas, but officials are warning residents not to let the fairer weather deceive them.
 For days, the storm dumped relentless rain — in some places around three feet — and as all that water continues to make its way downstream, rivers keep on rising.